benedekrozemberczki/datasets/README.md

 ### Description
 <p align="justify">
 The social networks of developers who starred popular machine learning and web development repositories (with at least 10 stars) until 2019 August.
 Nodes are users and links are follower relationships.
-The task is to decide whether a social network belongs to web or machine learning developers.
+The task is to decide whether a social network belongs to a web or machine learning repository.
 We only included the largest component (at least with 10 users) of graphs.</p>

 ### Link